api3dao/old-api3-docs/docs/airnode/v0.3/reference/specifications/reserved-parameters.md

 ```

 the request will be fulfilled with the value `123`.
 Note that the number gets
 multiplied by `100`, and then gets floored.
+This is because the result of the
+multiplication is [cast](../packages/adapter.md) to `int256` afterwards.

+The `_times` parameter also works in conjunction with arrays and
+multidimensional arrays.
+All elements of the API response array will be
+multiplied before they are encoded.

 ## `_relay_metadata`